adityapaikrao/github-scrape/README.md

 # github-scrape
-Python Script tp scrape Issues &amp; PRs from a github repo using github API via `PyGithub` library.
+Python Script to scrape Issues &amp; PRs from a github repo using github API via `PyGithub` library.
 Requires Python 3.x

 ## Features
 1.Fetches closed issues from the TensorFlow repository.